-Well, moving to Spain isn’t as glamourous and amazing as it sounds.
+Well, moving to Spain isn’t as glamorous and amazing as it sounds.
 It’s certainly, not all sun, sea and sangria.
 As with living in any foreign country, there can be a lot of difficulties.
-Especially, when the culture is quite different to your home country!
+Especially, when the culture is quite different from your home country!

 The culture in Spain can take a bit of getting used to.
-The pace of life is slower here, people don’t seem to fussed about getting things done and are quite laid-back about most things.
+The pace of life is slower here, people don’t seem too bothered about getting things done and are quite laid-back about most things.